santiag02/santiag02.github.io/all_collections/_posts/2022-05-14-disassemble-c-code.md

 |b = a%b;|mov eax, dword [rbp - 0xc]<br>cdq<br>idiv dword [rbp - 8]<br>mov dword [rbp - 8], edx|
 |total = a*b;|mov eax, dword [rbp - 0xc]<br>imul eax, dword [rbp - 8]<br>mov dword [rbp - 4], eax|

 The mul value instruction always multiples EAX by value.
-The result is stored as a 64-bit value across two registers, EDX:EAX.
-EDX stores the most significant 32/64 bits and EAX the stores the least significant 32/64 bits.
+The result is stored as a 64-bit value across the register EAX.
+But consider a environment of 32 bits and you would like to save a variable with 64 bits, so you'll nedd two registers, EDX:EAX.
+EDX stores the most significant 64 bits and EAX the stores the least significant 64 bits.

 When performing the div or idiv instruction, you are dividing EDX:EAX by the value and storing the result in EAX and the remainder in EDX.